 Design and User-Friendliness

 Simple Send and Receive screens make those first transactions as painless for beginners as possible!
-One small criticism some users have of the wallet is that technical information, like public addresses, are shown in a font size that can be difficult to read.
+One small criticism some users have of the wallet is that technical information, like public addresses, is shown in a font size that can be difficult to read.

-Exodus DesignExodus is not only one of the best-designed wallets on the market, it’s probably one of the best-designed products in cryptocurrency.
+Exodus is not only one of the best-designed wallets on the market, but it’s also probably one of the best-designed products in cryptocurrency.
 Users will find the wallet beautifully laid out with a simplicity you won’t find in most other wallets.
-The wallet has three main sections; Wallet, Exchange and Portfolio, and transactions are clearly divided into Sent, Received and Exchange.
+The wallet has three main sections; Wallet, Exchange and Portfolio, and transactions are divided into Sent, Received and Exchange.

 When comparing Exodus vs Jaxx on their safety, you’ll find that both wallets share features but also differ in some important ways.
-Let’s see which wallet has better security…
+Let’s see which wallet has better security.

-Is Jaxx Wallet Safe?The Jaxx wallet stores private keys directly onto the user’s device.
+The Jaxx wallet stores private keys directly onto the user’s device.
 This means that no one has access to the private keys but the user.
 The wallet is also hierarchical deterministic (HD), which means it generates a new address every time you send/receive funds to/from your current wallet address as a way of keeping your balance private.
 The total amount of coins/tokens in the address(es) that the transaction is sending from gets sent.
-The amount specified go to the specified address and the remaining balance goes to the new address that is attached to the other addresses and of course the mnemonic 12-word seed.
+The amount specified goes to the specified address and the remaining balance goes to the new address that is attached to the other addresses and of course the mnemonic 12-word seed.

 Imagine you have 4 bills.
 1 twenty dollar bill, 1 ten, and 2 fives.
 Now the each bill represents an address.
 Now you want to buy a nice sweater for $37 including tax.
 So you give the cashier the all your money and they give you back 3 dollars which you put into a new wallet.This is the way HD works.
 You would then have 4 inputs and 2 outputs.
 4 bills for each input and 2 outputs being one is the $3 dollars back to you and the $37 to the store.

 This being said, Jaxx has had several bugs in the past which have been used by hackers to steal funds.
 In early-2017, 400,000 US dollars worth of coins were stolen from Jaxx wallets.
-However, it’s not known whether the wallet, or user error, was to blame.
+However, it’s not known whether the wallet or user error, was to blame.
 Bugs are sometimes detected in the Jaxx software but they are usually fixed quickly by the Jaxx team.

 One feature Jaxx doesn’t have is two-factor authentication.
 This is a system where a user needs two kinds of password to access their account.
 The first is usually a standard password and the second is a code sent to the user’s mobile phone or authentication app when they sign in.
 The lack of this basic security feature will concern some users.

 This round is a tie again.
 No wallet is 100% hack-proof but the development teams at Jaxx and Exodus both work hard to improve user safety.
 They do this with regular updates to features and services.
 They also offer support to users directly.
 But who offers the best customer support out of Jaxx vs Exodus?

 |Multi-currency||Yes (60+)||Yes (80+)|